-While I am positive the Bible runs counter to every culture in the world in many ways, it is how it is countercultural to America that most interests me as a citizen of this nation.
-Here at REO, we’ve written about many of them and one that I have not touched thus far due to how nasty its connotation can be is the issue of how churches deal with people caught in sin.
-What happens when the church finds out about a marital affair?
-Or a porn addiction?
-Or that someone has been lying habitually, or dealing with anger in sinful ways?
+I am positive the Bible runs counter to every culture in the world.
+Yet it is how it runs countercultural to America that interests me most.
+Here at REO, we’ve written about many of them.
+One that I have not touched thus far due to a nasty connotation is the issue of church discipline.
+What happens when the church finds out about a marital affair, or a porn addiction?
+Or that someone has been lying habitually?
+Or dealing with anger in sinful ways?

-I realize that orthodox American Christian churches historically have messed up this aspect of theology and practice quite badly at times and that has caused the concept of church discipline to be treated as a profane term to be avoided both in speech and action.
-I add that I believe my current church in Chicago has actually done this quite well biblically speaking, thanks almost entirely to the other elders I have worked with.
-This doesn’t change the fact that this issue is significantly misunderstood and poorly practiced in some Baptist and Evangelical churches, if practiced at all.
+I realize that even our good churches historically have botched this aspect of theology and practice quite badly at times.
+And that has caused us to treat the concept of church discipline as a profane term.
+An ugliness to be avoided both in speech and action.
+I add that I believe my current church in Chicago has actually done this quite well biblically speaking.
+Thanks almost entirely to the other elders I have worked with.
+This doesn’t change the fact that we significantly and rampantly misunderstand this issue .
+And hence, many Baptist and Evangelical churches practice it poorly.
+If at all.

 None of these things are remotely biblical.

 Today I want to deal with it head on and with as much wisdom as I can.
 And as alluded to above, I do not come at this with mere head knowledge.
 Other men of God have led me and together we have traversed the fire.
 By the grace of God we understand this area of theology to some level.
 Having said that, while the best teaching and preaching involves illustrations and personal experiences, I will obviously be avoiding that today out of prudence and common sense.
 At least for the most part.

 A simple interpretation of a few Bible passages will be enough to start.
 And these interpretations—and not my own war stories—will be most effective in helping others.
 Jesus and Paul, the main source material for the NT for this topic, both speak very plainly about it.